buildpacks/rfcs/0000-spec-distribution.md

 [what-it-is]: #what-it-is

 This RFC proposes an official way to distribute buildpacks that conform to the CNB buildpack v3 specification.
-Changes would consist of a new Buildpack Distribution specification, modifications the lifecycle builder, and modifications to the pack CLI.
+Changes would consist of a new Buildpack Distribution specification, modifications to the lifecycle builder, and modifications to the pack CLI.

 It affects all personas that interact with buildpacks.